 Pukaskwa National Park

 Experience the raw wilderness of Pukaskwa National Park.
-There are numerous hiking trails in the park, including the challenging 60-km Coastal Hiking Trail which is part of the Trans Canada Trail.
+The park has numerous hiking trails, including the challenging 60-km Coastal Hiking Trail, which is part of the Trans Canada Trail.

 If you are ambitious, take the 18-km day hike to the White River Suspension Bridge.
 The bridge sways 23-metres above Chigamiwinigum Falls.